danielharrell/SumLect2015/Lost_Idea_LA.md

 knowledge rather than yield in the face of ignorance.
-Perhaps St. John's will, but so then will any field of research one might pursue, it could be argued, that relies on science rather than superstition to reach its results.
+Perhaps St. John's will, but so then will any field of research one might pursue, it could be argued, that relies on science to reach its results rather than superstition.
 And direct appeals to Socrates, as if the Enlightenment never happened, won't be enough to distinguish St. John's in particular, or liberal education more generally, on the